ufuchs/weather-on-kindle4nt/README.md

 - Could invoke within a wrapper called 'launcher.sh'

-- The download is written in the '/tmp' directory which is a temporary filesystem, living in the memory
+- The download is written in the '/tmp' directory which is a temporary filesystem(32M), living in the memory

 ## Installation